knowit-finland-javascript-guild/cdk-with-typescript/README.md

 that are configured to deploy together.
 Use stages to deploy the same grouping of stacks to multiple environments, such as development, testing, and production.

-Let's pretend that AppStack is only used in Dev, and Prod has no need for it.
-This would be a good place to introduce `DevStage` and `ProdStage`!
+Let's pretend that `AppStack` is only used in Dev -- Prod has no need for it.
+This would be a good case for introducing two separate Stages: `DevStage` and `ProdStage`!

 Do the following

 1. Destroy both currently deployed Stacks with
-   `cdklocal destroy --all --force`
+   `cdklocal destroy "Dev/*" "Prod/*" --force`
-2. Create the class DevStage (that extends cdk.Stage) into a new file: `lib/stages/DevStage.ts`
+2. Create the class `DevStage` (that extends cdk.Stage) into a new file: `lib/stages/dev-stage.ts`
-3. Create the class ProdStage (that extends cdk.Stage) into a new file: `lib/stages/ProdStage.ts`
+3. Create the class `ProdStage` (that extends cdk.Stage) into a new file: `lib/stages/prod-stage.ts`
 4. In the DevStage constructor,
   - create AppStack with the same logical id `AppStack`
-  - cerate ItemsApiStack with the logical id `ItemsApiStack`
+  - create ItemsApiStack with the logical id `ItemsApiStack`
 5. In the ProdStage constructor,
 - ItemsApiStack with the logical id `ItemsApiStack`